 They might sound a bit silly, but it’s better than a sore neck or lower back pain!

 Why not stick up our Tractor and Header Exercises sheet in the cabin!
 Click here

 - Manage fatigue

 Your body needs sleep to regenerate, refresh and repair.
 Despite the pressure to get the crop off, make silage or hay, you need to plan your sleep so that your mind and body can function properly.
 To familiarise yourself with the symptoms and fatigue-management techniques: Click here

-“It sounds basic – and it is,” says Director of the National Centre for Farmer Health, Prof. Sue Brumby.
-“But it never seems to amaze how many people neglect to do all, or any, of the above.
+“It sounds basic – and it is,” says Professor Sue Brumby of the National Centre for Farmer Health, “But it never seems to amaze how many people neglect to do all, or any, of the above.
 Yet we all know, or know of, someone who has suffered, and suffered badly, during harvest.”

 “It might have been an accident because they have fallen asleep, suffered a heart attack, hurt themselves in machinery, or tripped and sprained.
 With the proper planning, however, nearly all this can be avoided”.

-Don’t forget the impact an accident or injury can have on your family and business.
+Don’t forget the impact an incident or injury can have on your family and business.

 Reduce the risks – plan ahead.